 - A tax code is assigned to every item in inventory.
 The tax code defines categories of merchandise, such as clothing, food, and jewelry, which may be taxed differently within any given tax jurisdiction.
 Prism comes with a default set of tax codes that handle most situations; however, you can add as many custom tax codes as needed.

 - Tax areas are comprised of one or more Tax Rules that define the specific taxing instructions to be applied to items with each tax code.
 The tax code might designate an item as clothing, but the actual tax rate applied to clothing would be specified by the Tax Rule for that Tax Code in that specific Tax Area.
 Typically, you will need a tax area for each tax jurisdiction in which you make sales.
 You can also set up special tax areas for things like sales of normally taxed items to tax-exempt organizations.

-Using the specified tax method, tax codes, tax areas, and other options, the program automatically calculates the correct amount of tax on documents.
+Prism automatically calculates the correct amount of tax on documents for the tax method (e.g. Sales Tax or VAT) used by the retailer.
 If tax areas have been assigned to customers, then the computed tax amount for the correct area will automatically be suggested when a Bill To customer is added to a document.
 The suggested tax can be overridden for special situations.

 The basic configuration steps are the same for all tax methods:

 1. Select a tax method (sales tax or VAT).

 4. Select the number of decimal places to use when displaying taxes.

 To access Tax Preferences, select Administration Console from the Prism menu.
 Open Preferences & Settings > Node Preferences > Taxes.
 The General area is where you select a Tax Method and options.
 The Tax Areas area is where you manage tax codes, tax areas and tax rules.

 Refer to the following table for information the Taxes > General settings:

 Select the sales tax method used by the Subsidiary.
 Default is Sales Tax.